Onyangoe21/ExperimentalCPPLearning/beginner/d_data_types_and_literals/derived_data_types/arrays/std_arrays/info.md

 | `fill()`            | Fills the array with the specified value.                 |
 | `swap()`            | Swaps the contents with another array of the same type.   |

-### Conclusion

-`std::array` is a simple, efficient way to handle fixed-size arrays in C++ while enjoying the added safety and functionality of the Standard Library.
-It is particularly useful in situations where you know the array size at compile time and do not need dynamic resizing.
-For dynamic arrays, `std::vector` may be a better option, but `std::array` provides a safer alternative to C-style arrays while maintaining the same memory layout and performance.